School of Education and Human Sciences Code

 - Appointing temporary groups such as ad hoc committees and task forces designed to advance the School's mission and promote the School's programs.

 - Dean as Chief Executive Officer.
-The Dean is the chief executive officer of the School.
+The Dean is the Chief Executive Officer of the School.

-- Governance and Policy-Making within the School
+- Governance within the School.

 - Membership in Assembly and voting rights